jpconstantineau/ErgoTravel/InstallingRGBStrips.md

 When you're done with the master half, it should look like this.
 With less kapton tape.

-![This is what the underside of the MASTER half should look like.](images/RGB_board_connections_master.jpg)
+![This is what the underside of the MASTER half should look like.](images/RGB_board_connections_master.jpg) *This is what the underside of the MASTER half should look like*

 ### Slave Half